namoopsoo/namoopsoo.github.io/content/note/2026-01-24--dont-want-do.md

 The universe however is kind of random, with its risk-reward payoffs, so if you do something you don't want to do, you *might* succeed.
 And that is probably for the best.
 Any kind of system where the reward is guaranteed can cause your brain to merely do the hard thing to get the nice thing, but if it is a sometimes payoff, then we are more likely to do it for the intrinsic reasons.

+## Path of *Most* resistance
+But getting back to the Huberman Goggins interview.
+The suck is the way to find yourself.

+> "...you'll never in my life hear me tell you I'm missing something.
+Everybody is, they're missing this feeling....you challenge yourself into something...call it happiness, peace, whatever...you'll never hear me say I'm missing something.
+I found it years ago.
+You find it in the suck.
+And you find it repeatedly in the suck to the point where you know exactly who you are."

+Agree, that embracing the suck is good, but probably it is important to learn to frame it to represent something meaningful in your mind.
+Many times I think there is some crappy experience you are facing and you can try to channel your problem solving skills, decompose it and solve it, and you can reframe it as something you overcame and a problem you solved.

 # References
 1. https://www.edmylett.com/podcast/david-goggins-victory-in-suffering